AhMeDxHaMiDo/Predicting-Boston-Housing-Prices/README.md

 This project contains three files:

-- `boston_housing.ipynb`: This is the main file where you will be performing your work on the project.
+- `boston_housing.ipynb`: This is the main file where you will find the work on the project.
 - `housing.csv`: The project dataset.
-You'll load this data in the notebook.
+Which is loaded in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project.
 Do not modify.

 ### Code